reimandlab/ActivePathways/README.md

 ```

 More thorough documentation of the ActivePathways function can be found in R with `?ActivePathways`, and complete tutorials can be found with `browseVignettes(package='ActivePathways')`.

+### Creating enrichment maps in Cytoscape

+In R, type in `browseVignettes(package='ActivePathways')` for a link to a tutorial with screenshots.